ppgirl/InfHoney/README.md

 # InfHonney
-a dynamic honeypot generator - based on honeyd
+A dynamic honeypot generator - based on honeyd